In Space

 In Space is the fourth and final studio album by American rock group Big Star, released in 2005.
-It was the first new Big Star studio recording since Third/Sister Lovers, recorded in 1974 and released in 1978.
+It was the first new Big Star studio album since Third/Sister Lovers, recorded in 1974 and released in 1978.

-The album features original Big Star members Alex Chilton and Jody Stephens, with two more recent recruits, Jon Auer and Ken Stringfellow.
+The album features original Big Star members Alex Chilton and Jody Stephens on guitar and drums respectively, with two more recent recruits, Jon Auer and Ken Stringfellow who play second guitar and bass.
 Auer and Stringfellow had been members of The Posies before joining Big Star in 1993 for sporadic live performances and tours.

-In Space features new original material by the four members, plus a cover of "Mine Exclusively" – originally recorded by The Olympics in 1966 – and a new arrangement of "Aria, Lago" by Baroque composer Georg Muffat.
-One Alex Chilton song, "Hot Thing," was originally recorded by the band in 1997 as its contribution to the tribute album Big Star, Small World, a project delayed by a succession of record label failures before its eventual release in 2006.
+The four band members share lead vocal duty across the album's twelve tracks, with Chilton singing the majority.

+Composition and recording

+In Space features new original material credited to all four members, alongside the occasional cowriter, along with two covers.
+According to Ken Stringfellow's recollections in the liner notes of the album's 2019 reissue, the album came about due to Chilton's reluctance to play much of Big Star's pre-existing back catalogue, preferring to record new material.
+The songs on the album are largely power-pop, along with the blues typical of Chilton's latter-day musical career, also incorporating influences from disco on "Love Revolution", and baroque on "Aria, Largo".
+The album, similarly to the band's prior three records, was recorded in Ardent Studios, being written in studio over a period of two weeks.